vittorioromeo/camomilla/README.md

 # camomilla

-TODO: change '-c a b c' with '-c"a b c"'

 ## What is it?

 `camomilla` is a simple [Python 3](http://python.org) script that simplifies errors produced by C++ compilers.
 It is very useful while dealing with heavily-templated code *(e.g. when using [boost::hana](http://www.boost.org/doc/libs/1_61_0/libs/hana/doc/html/index.html) or [boost::fusion](http://www.boost.org/doc/libs/1_61_0/libs/fusion/doc/html/))*.

+`camomilla` transforms the error text to make it easier to read.
+It supports *JSON configuration files* that can include each other recursively and *caches the last error* so that the user can quickly play around with transformation options.

+### Transformations

-`camomilla` perform the following text transformations:
+`camomilla` performs the following text transformations:

 1. **Template typename collapsing.**